Maharashtra: Sanjay Raut meets NCP chief Sharad Pawar as Shiv Sena-BJP power tussle continues

 Malik criticised BJP leaders for claiming that some MLAs from the Sena were in contact with the saffron party, indicating that they may switch allegiance.

 Independent MLA Ravi Rana, who voiced his support to the BJP in the state, had claimed on Monday that “some 25 MLAs” of the Shiv Sena had contacted him, according to News18.
 He also alleged that the party would split and around two dozen MLAs would join the BJP if Fadnavis returned for a second term.
-The Sena has 56 MLAs.
+The Shiv Sena has 56 MLAs.

 BJP MP Sanjay Kakade had said on October 29 that 45 MLAs were in touch with Fadnavis and had expressed their desire to form the government in alliance with the saffron party.
-“45 newly-elected MLAs in Shiv Sena are in touch with the chief minister and want alliance government to be formed,” he told ANI.
+“Forty-five newly-elected MLAs in Shiv Sena are in touch with the chief minister and want alliance government to be formed,” he told ANI.
 “I think few of these 45 MLAs will convince Uddhav Thackeray and form [the] government with Devendra Fadnavis as CM.”

-The NCP on Tuesday also reportedly asked the Sena leadership that it wanted Arvind Sawant, the only Sena minister in the Centre, to resign.
-“Sawant should walk out of the government,” the news agency reported, citing unidentified members of the Sharad Pawar-led party.
+The NCP on Tuesday also reportedly told the Sena leadership that it wanted Arvind Sawant, the only Sena minister in the Centre, to resign.
+“Sawant should walk out of the government,” the news agency reported, quoting unidentified members of the Sharad Pawar-led party.
 “Only then NCP will open its cards.”

 Earlier in the day, state NCP chief Jayant Patil had said that his party would be forced to come up with an alternative if the BJP-Shiv Sena coalition failed to form the government.